When it comes to flying, do you need help telling the travel myths from the travel facts?

-There is so much misinformation circling the internet about how to find a cheap flight that it’s easy for first-time travelers and frequent flyers alike to become overwhelmed by the prospect of hunting for a flight deal.
-When I first started booking airline tickets on a regular basis, I tested every strategy out there in hopes of stumbling across one magic solution that would reduce all my future flight costs in one click.
-To help you navigate the flood of information, here are some common misconceptions about booking flights that are costing you big bucks.
+There is so much misinformation circling the internet about how to find a cheap flights that it’s easy for first-time travelers and frequent flyers alike to become overwhelmed by the prospect of hunting for a good deal.

+Finding a valid airline ticket at a steal price requires a combination of opportunity, timing, flexibility and a willingness to put your money where your mouse is.
+To help you navigate the flood of information, here are some common travel myths about booking flights that are costing you big bucks.

 1) The best day and time to book is “X”